 Drug charges are almost invariably treated as felonies.
 Because of this, if convicted, you will be given a sentence depending on the degree of the felony you have committed.
 The least severe crime you can commit is a 5th degree felony.
 For this, you will have to spend 6-12 months in prison, and shell out fines of up to $2,500.
 The most severe crime is the 1st degree felony, which carries with it 3 to 10 years in prison, and fines of up to $20,000.

-First time drug offenders are likely to escape with a comparatively light sentence.
-If you are charged as a repeat drug offender, you will be given additional penalties in addition to the usual ones.
+First-time drug offenders are likely to escape with a comparatively light sentence.
+If you are charged as a repeat drug offender, you will be given additional penalties.

 If you are convicted of a 1st degree felony, you may well be given the tag of a major drug offender and have to serve an additional prison term.